So, you’ve written something. Now what?

 If you don’t follow Best Practice Zine on Instagram we heartily recommend you do so for some work-related lols.
-But you can also submit your own writing to this zine about work culture and worker’s experiences, with submissions for their third issue now open.
-Browse previous issues through their online shop and send any kind of writing or art to email@example.com.
+But with submissions for their third issue now open, you can also submit your own writing to this zine about work culture and worker’s experiences.
+Browse previous issues through their online shop and send any kind of writing or art to firstname.lastname@example.org.

 The Future Bookshelf

 For those of you with novel ambitions, be sure to keep your eye on The Future Bookshelf, which will run its second submission period open to writers from underrepresented backgrounds in May 2019.
 Find out more about how to submit, and about The Future Bookshelf Class of 2018, through their website.

 The brilliant For Books’ Sake has been running for a number of years now, with the mission of championing writing by women and girls.
 There are so many ways your can get involved with FBS, from signing up to their much-loved Write Like a Grrrl workshops, going along to their spoken word That’s What She Said events, or submitting to have your fiction featured as their Weekend Read (details of how to submit here).
 On top of that, they are also taking applications from women and non-binary writers who want to perform with them at the Edinburgh Fringe festival.

 So there you have it: writing opportunities galore.
 And of course, there’s always DD – we open up submissions on a new theme every month.
 We’re currently looking for all kinds of writing on the theme of ESCAPE (submissions close Weds 24th April).
 Whether you’ve been published before or it’s your first time sharing your words with the world, why not send something our way?
 We can’t wait to hear from you.

 Dear Damsels is your collective.